 There are two overriding purposes of evaluating development cooperation.
 One is to provide politicians, the general public in Denmark and the Danish partner countries with documentation for the use and results of aid resources (accountability).
 Evaluations constitute a tool for assessing the potentials and limitations of development cooperation in terms of promoting economic and social development.
 At the same time, the evaluation process is an important tool for furthering the effectiveness of development cooperation.
 By means of in-depth analysis, evaluations may help explain why some activities are successful while others are not, and this information can be used to improve approaches and methods in development cooperation (learning aspect).

-Further information can be found in Danidas evaluation guidelines, which are available under ”Reference documents” in the menu on the left.
+Further information about Danida’ approach to evaluation of development assistance, including follow-up procedures, can be found in Danida’s evaluation guidelines.
+These are available under "Reference documents" in the menu on the left.

 Ministry of Foreign Affairs of DenmarkDanidaAsiatisk Plads 2 DK-1448 Copenhagen K Tel. +45 33 92 00 00Fax +45 32 54 05 firstname.lastname@example.org